6 missing after small plane loses contact over Lake Erie

 Story highlights

-- Three adults, three children on board the plane, WEWS reports
+- Three adults, three children on board the plane, US Coast Guard says

 - Search operation hampered by high waves on Lake Erie

+Fleming is president and CEO of Superior Beverage Group, according to his LinkedIn page.

-(CNN)The US Coast Guard was searching Lake Erie Friday for a small plane carrying six people who had attended a Cleveland Cavaliers basketball game before flying out of the city late Thursday.
+The US Coast Guard and its Canadian counterpart were searching Lake Erie for the plane Friday.

-Three adults and three children were on board the aircraft, CNN affiliate WEWS reported.
-Their identities were not immediately known.
+Three adults and three children were on board the aircraft, US Coast Guard Captain Michael Mullen told reporters Friday.
+Their identities have not been officially released.

+"At this point we believe it's [members of] two families," Mullen said of the missing.

+The last radar contact with the plane came as it flew about two miles north of the Cleveland's Burke Lakefront Airport, where it took off, according to Mullen.

+"We are actively searching for any signs of survivors or people on board the aircraft itself," Mullen said.

-The twin-engine Cessna Citation 525 was headed for Ohio State University Airport in Columbus, Ohio, when it disappeared from radar, a Coast Guard statement said.
+The twin-engine Cessna Citation 525 was headed for the university airport in Columbus, Ohio, when it disappeared from radar, a Coast Guard statement said.

-"The Coast Guard dispatched a helicopter from air station Detroit and has partnered with the Canadian Coast Guard who sent a C-130 plane down to assist in the search," the statement said.
+"The Coast Guard dispatched a helicopter from air station Detroit," the statement said, adding that it had partnered with the Royal Canadian Air Force, which sent a C-130 plane down to assist in the search.

 Coast Guard Cutter Bristol Bay is also on its way from Detroit to help, the Coast Guard said.